 2007 to Moscow, was dumbfounded by the unexpected generosity of Russia.

-The total amount of state loans promised to Belarus until 2008
+The total amount of government loans that Belarus was promised until 2008.

-to issue to Russia, increased from $1.5 billion to $3.5 billion, which is
+to issue Russia, increased from 1.5 billion dollars to 3.5 billion dollars, which is

 7% of Belarusian budget expenditures in 2008.
 In addition, vice

-prime minister A. Kudrin, who realized an attraction of unprecedented generosity,
+Prime Minister A. Kudrin, who implemented an attraction of unprecedented generosity,

-promised Belarus loans in the domestic Russian market for 10 billion rubles.
+promised Belarus loans on the domestic Russian market in the amount of 10 billion.

 rub.
-Belarus, apparently, will not resist, coming across the desire of Russia
+Belarus, apparently, will not resist, having encountered Russia’s desire

 Russian interstate loan to cover losses from the increase

-prices for Russian oil and gas supplies in the amount of 1 billion rubles.
+prices for Russian oil and gas supplies in the amount of 1 billion.

 dollars, the promised money was allocated.
-Vice Prime Minister and Minister
+Deputy Prime Minister and Minister

 Finance A. Kudrin and Belarusian Minister of Finance N. Korbut signed

-agreement on the provision of a state loan to Belarus in the amount of
+agreement to provide Belarus with a state loan in the amount of

 As A. Kudrin explained, 1.5.
-Billion USD provided by Russia
+Billion dollars provided by Russia

 and a 5-year grace period during which interest is paid